-Anyways, after walking for about 4 kilometers in almost an hour, we finally arrived at a huge disappointment called Strawberry Valley.
+Anyway, after walking for about 4 kilometers for almost an hour, we finally arrived at a huge disappointment called Strawberry Valley.
 Let me post a few pictures of it.

 So when we arrived in Strawberry valley, I was actually thankful that I chose not to stay here.
 I am sure we would have gotten bored.
 Even the nearest tea shop is at least 2 kilometers away from the camps.